DimitarNestorov/MusicBar/README.md

 1. Working on a solution
 1. Waiting for https://github.com/auryo/electron-media-service/pull/1 to be merged
 1. Requires media keys to be enabled

+## Feature requests

+Issues labeled with [feature request](https://github.com/dimitarnestorov/MusicBar/labels/feature%20request) that have the most 👍 reactions will be prioritized.

+## Credits

+MusicBar is heavily inspired from [SpotMenu](https://github.com/kmikiy/SpotMenu) which is a combination of [TrayPlay](https://github.com/mborgerson/TrayPlay) and [Statusfy](https://github.com/paulyoung/Statusfy).

 ## License